sidd2305/ThisPaintingDoesNotExist/README.md

 Welcome to ThisPaintingDoesNotExist – where art meets artificial intelligence to redefine portrait drawing.

 ## Overview

 This repository showcases the culmination of cutting-edge technology and artistic creativity, employing Generative Adversarial Networks (GANs) to generate mesmerizing portrait drawings that transcend imagination.
 All images presented in this repository are exclusively AI-generated, showcasing the limitless possibilities when technology and artistry converge.

+## Dataset

+For training, we used the Impressionist Landscape Paintings dataset available on Kaggle.
+Access the dataset [here](https://www.kaggle.com/datasets/robgonsalves/impressionistlandscapespaintings).
+It includes 5000 paintings in 1024x1024 RGB format, maintaining an original aspect ratio of 1.27:1.

 ## Preview